common-voice/our-voices-model-competition/submit/Open_Category/vosk-br/README.md

 As of today, the Common Voice dataset is by far the most diverse and readily available dataset you can find on the Internet for the Breton language.
 While it is slowly growing, it is still quite small.
 It contains relatively few written sentences with a total of 7831 sentences, of which 9% are duplicates, that leaves 7111 unique sentences.
 French words, or even whole sentences, can be found in the corpus.
-A quick search of the characters 'é' or 'è' (quite common in french but never found in Breton) shows a few French sentences like "Les antiques croyances des peuples amérindiens" or "Légendes ?".
+A quick search of the characters '_é_' or '_è_' (quite common in french but never found in Breton) shows a few French sentences like "_Les antiques croyances des peuples amérindiens_" or "_Légendes ?_".
 You can find some of them in the `reported` set.
 MCV11 Breton dataset suffers from a lack of validation, with usually only 2 up votes (or 3 up votes in rare cases).
 Funnily, the two previous French sentences have been validated with two up votes as well !

 To improve the models accuracy, those sentences, along with others, have been manually put in file `blacklisted_sentences.txt` to be filtered out before training.
 A few speakers have been filtered out as well (found in file `blacklisted_speakers`) on the basis of empty or unintelligible recordings.